Pauline Egan

 In 2013, Pauline embarked on her first venture in writing, directing and producing with her first film Through The Pane, a sweet, romantic black and white silent film starring herself and Louis Ferreira.

-The film went on to screen all over the world and won awards at 7 film festival, as well as received a 9 out of 10 star review from the Montreal World Film Festival.
+The film went on to screen all over the world and won awards at 7 film festivals, as well as received a 9 out of 10 stars review from the Montreal World Film Festival (below).

 Montreal World Film Festival, Film Night Review